gerrymandr/metric_visualizer/README.md

  districts of a plan, and return a number for each district which corresponds to how much suspicion of gerrymandering should be given to the district.

-A library such metrics can be found in the python-mander repository in this project.
-What this project attempts to do is provide a way to quickly apply a set of algorithms once implemented on real-wold data, and those results in an easy to comprehend manner.
+A library of such metrics can be found in the python-mander repository in this project.
+What this project attempts to do is provide a way to quickly apply a set of algorithms once implemented on real-wold data, and present the results in an easy to comprehend manner.

 <p align="center">
   <img src="https://github.com/gerrymandr/metric_visualizer/blob/master/img/display.jpg" alt="mimimal view" width="80%"/>